rdkit-rs/cheminee/README.md

 Start indexing an SDF file.
 Note: Cheminée does a bulk write after every 1,000 compounds.
 So if you <ctrl + c>
 interrupt
-very soon after starting the indexing, you might end up with no indexed compounds.
-If you want to follow along and kill early for some simple testing, use "
+very soon after you start the indexing, you might end up with no indexed compounds.
+If you want to follow along and kill early for some simple testing, replace "RUST_LOG=off" with "RUST_LOG=info" in the docker run command above.
-RUST_LOG=info".
 Once you see a statement such as "10000 compounds processed so far" and you are happy with the number, then feel free to interrupt the
 indexing:

-    RUST_LOG=info cheminee index-sdf -s tmp/sdfs/Compound_000000001_000500000.sdf.gz -i tmp/cheminee/index0
+    cheminee index-sdf -s tmp/sdfs/Compound_000000001_000500000.sdf.gz -i tmp/cheminee/index0

-Or omit the "RUST_LOG=info" if you want better performance and you plan to let it finish.

 Go to "localhost:4001" in your favorite browser to test out the API endpoints.
 Note: for this test case, use "index0" for the index